Our Gospel message comes to us today from the 3rd chapter of Matthew, beginning with the 13th verse.

 This is the love Jesus shows to each of us—a love without deserving, without having to do anything.
 This is the love that God showers upon all of us who are baptized.
 A love that requires that we do nothing to deserve, that, in fact, we can do nothing to earn it.

 With our identity and worth established, we are free to live as God would have us live.
-To live by God’s measure, and not by anyone else’s.
+To live by God’s measure and not by anyone else’s.
 In baptism, we commit ourselves to a life lived in response to this great love.
 How could we not share God’s love with others once we have experienced it ourselves?
 Our journey in faith is to learn how to live a life of response to this love.
-We commit ourselves to teach our children to live in response to this love in spite of all the messages they may receive to the contrary.
+We commit ourselves to teach our children to live in response to this love despite all the messages they may receive to the contrary.

 Along with Jesus, our ministry begins with our baptism.
 As Jesus went into the wilderness to be tested, we, too, are tested.
 Life as a baptized child of God is not one that is without pain and suffering.
-In fact, as we baptize our children, we are committing ourselves to make their lives more difficult because we seek to teach them to live open to the needs and hurts of others.
-We are to live with Matthew 25 in mind, looking for those who are hungry, naked and thirsty, because it is in people such as these that we find Jesus.
-All of this in response to the love that was first given to us.
+In fact, as we baptize our children, we commit ourselves to make their lives more difficult because we seek to teach them to live open to the needs and hurts of others.
+We are to live with Matthew 25 in mind, looking for those who are hungry, naked, and thirsty because it is in people such as these that we find Jesus.
+All of this is in response to the love that was first given to us.

 We begin our funeral service with the words from Romans, “When we were baptized in Christ Jesus, we were baptized into his death.
-We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life” (Romans 6:3-4).
+Therefore, we were buried with him through baptism into death so that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life” (Romans 6:3-4).
 This is the new life that is lived according to the will of God, driven by love.
 In response to one who first loved us.

 Imagine if we actively sought to see Jesus in all whom we met.
 Imagine how our response to that person would change.
 We sometimes get a narrow view of ministry, something done by certain people.
 In baptism, we are all given a ministry.
 As we seek to live out our baptism, we find all of life to be ministry.
 With our identity as loved and the delight of God clearly in mind, we can do what God wants without regard to how it makes us look.